greg-js/arch-wiki-md-repo/wiki/_content/pppd.md

 **Note:** If you are not running your computer always on (running 24/7) then you can skip this step.

 If you use a flat-rate always-on connection on a computer, some providers restart your connection after 24h.
 That makes sure that the IP is rotated every 24h.
-To compensate, you can use an dynamic DNS service in combination with [inadyn](https://aur.archlinux.org/packages/inadyn/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/inadyn)]</sup> to compensate for the rotating IP address.
+To compensate, you can use an dynamic DNS service in combination with [inadyn](https://aur.archlinux.org/packages/inadyn/) to compensate for the rotating IP address.
 But to avoid disconnects when you do not need it, you might try to restart the connection using a cron job or [systemd](/index.php/Systemd#Timers "Systemd") timer at a time of day you know no one will be using the connection (e.g. at 4 AM).

 #### Using cron